xerpi/fakemote/README.md

 | DualShock 4 [CUH-ZCT2x]  | Sony Corp.  | 054c      | 09cc       |

 - DS3 and DS4 support includes LEDs, rumble, and the accelerometer
-- DS4's touchpad is used to emulate the Wiimote IR Camera pointer (only tested with the sensor bar configured on top of the screen)
+- DS4's touchpad is used to emulate the Wiimote IR Camera pointer
-- Both controllers emulate a Wiimote with the Nunchuk extension connected
+- Both controllers emulate a Wiimote with the Nunchuk and Classic Controller extensions connected.
+Press R3 to switch between them

 ## Installation
 1) Download [d2x cIOS Installer for regular Wii](https://wii.guide/cios.html)/[d2x cIOS Installer for vWii](https://wiiu.hacks.guide/#/vwii-modding) and extract it to the SD card